datvm/Theoblogy/src/content/christianity/en/there-was-no-room-at-the-inn.md

 ---
-title: "There Was No Room at the Inn… Or Was There No Inn at All?"
+title: "'There Was No Room in the Inn'… Or Was There No Inn at All?"
 timestamp: 2025-12-11T14:23:00.000Z
 tags:
   - Christianity